Evolution of networks with multiple junctions: Introduction

-With such an analysis, in Section~\ref{smtm3} it is explained how (under the above mentioned assumptions, which are actually still open conjectures) one can restart the flow after a singularity by means of an existence theorem for the flow, starting from a non--regular network (Theorem~\ref{evolnonreg}).
-We include an outline of the argument in~\cite{Ilnevsch}, showing that for a network with multi--points of order greater than $3$ and/or non--regular $3$--points, there exists a smooth curvature flow for short time only having regular $3$--points at every positive time.
-The idea is to locally desingularise the multi--points and the non--regular $3$--points via regular self--similarly expanding solutions.
-The argument hinges on a new monotonicity formula, which shows that such expanding solutions are dynamically stable, using the fact that the evolution of curves and networks in the plane are special cases of Lagrangian mean curvature flow (these ideas have already been exploited by A.~Neves in the papers~\cite{neves1,neves2,nevestian}).
+In Section~\ref{smtm3} we state a short--time existence result for possibly non--regular initial networks (that is, with multi--points of order greater than $3$ and/or non--regular $3$--points), giving a flow that is immediately regular and smooth for every positive time.
+This result, which clearly also provides a ``restarting theorem'', was worked out independently in~\cite{Ilnevsch} by T.~Ilmanen, A.~Neves and the fourth author (Theorem~\ref{evolnonreg}) and in~\cite{LiMazPlSa} by J.~Lira, R.~Mazzeo, M.~Saez and the third author (Theorem~\ref{evononreg2}), here we only give an outline of the arguments in the proofs (which are quite technical).
+The idea in Theorem~\ref{evolnonreg} is to locally desingularize the multi--points and the non--regular $3$--points via regular self--similarly expanding solutions.
+The argument hinges on a new monotonicity formula, which shows that such expanding solutions are dynamically stable, using the fact that the evolution of curves and networks in the plane are special cases of the Lagrangian mean curvature flow (these ideas have already been exploited by A.~Neves in the papers~\cite{neves1,neves2,nevestian}).
+Theorem~\ref{evononreg2} relies instead on blow--up arguments from geometric micro--local analysis.
+In this case, the same regular self--similarly expanding solutions naturally arise from the underlying geometric structure of the problem.

-In Section~\ref{restart} we discuss the restarting of the curvature flow of a network after a singularity by means of Theorem~\ref{evolnonreg}.
-We analyze the preserved geometric quantities and the possible changes in the topology of a network in passing through a singularity.
-This is applied in Section~\ref{llong} to study the long time behavior of the flow and its possible asymptotic convergence (up to a subsequence of times) to a critical point of the length functional (a Steiner network).